The new year often brings new goals. It’s looked at as a clean slate or fresh start for making changes and improvements.

 If you want to use the business example, you might include that you want to earn X amount of dollars each week by a certain date and then how and why you are going to do it.

-To achieve any goal there has to be steps that you can take to get there.
+To achieve any goal there have to be steps that you can take to get there.
 Like using a map to reach a destination that you want to go to on vacation, you need to draw a map to your vision of success with the steps and paths you’ll take along the way.

 Put not only what but when, and how you’ll accomplish the step.